NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.DifferencePlugin.rst

 |pluginIcon|

-*This documentation is for version 1.0 of Difference.*
+*This documentation is for version 1.0 of Difference (net.sf.openfx.DifferencePlugin).*

 Description
 -----------